 Zhangjiajie National Forest Park is one of China’s, and the world’s, most breathtaking natural scenic areas.
 Situated in the northwestern part of Hunan Province, the massive park takes up over 11,900 acres.
 The park is known for its huge sandstone pillars formed by many years of water erosion, and there are a near countless number of them throughout the area.
 Zhangjiajie even inspired the scenery for the 2009 film Avatar, but no Hollywood film can act as a substitute for visiting the real thing.

 It would probably require at least 5 days to explore Zhangjiajie National Forest Park in full, though many spend 2 days here.
 I spent three full days hiking through the park, which felt like a good amount of time.
 Two should be plenty, though, if you choose your hiking routes wisely.

 Before my visit, I could only find articles about the park’s main highlights.
-I really had no idea about which particular hiking courses I could fit into a single day, or the best order to see things in.
+I really had no idea about which particular hiking courses I could fit into a single day, or the best order in which to see things.
 The staff at my hotel gave me some great tips upon my arrival, but it still would’ve been nice to have access to this info in advance.

-That’s why I decided to make a comprehensive guide which details three different full-day walking routes you can go on during your time at Zhangjiajie National Park.
+That’s why I decided to make a comprehensive guide which details three different full-day walking routes you can go on during your time at Zhangjiajie.
 Divided into three articles, the first part below features the Yuanjiajie and Yangjiajie areas – the most strenuous but also the most memorable day of my trip.